seahorce-scidac/REMORA/Docs/sphinx_doc/Inputs.rst

 changed by the user in other problems as needed.

-The ``remora.sum_interval`` diagnostic reports a volume-weighted sum for every tracer, labelled by name, and the NaN/inf check in the NetCDF plotfile writer covers every tracer being written.
+The ``remora.sum_interval`` diagnostic reports a volume-weighted sum for every tracer, labelled by name.
+Both plotfile writers check every tracer they are about to write for NaN and inf, and name the offending tracer if one is found; a tracer absent from ``remora.plot_vars_3d`` is not checked.
 Refinement accepts any tracer name as its ``field_name``, so a biology tracer can drive AMR:

 .. code:: python